 How to find the median of an even set of numbers?

-Answer: The median of the given set can be found out by finding the middle term of the data set (sorted in order).
+Answer: The median of an even set of numbers (sorted in order) can be found by calculating the average of the two middle terms.

 Let's go through the step-by-step process to understand median calculations.